Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

 of $\phi$, as long as the Magnus expansion \eqref{eq:MagnusR} is absolute convergent as a series.

 One can, of course, formulate similar statements in terms of the left Magnus expansion $\mu_{\mathrm L}(\phi)$ and left time-ordered exponential $\exp_{\mathrm L}(\phi)$ by reversing the ordering on $I$.
-The two formalisms have the same capabilities (we just have to reverse the measures $\phi\leftrightarrow\phi^\dag$), but the `$\mathrm R$' formalism is better suited for purely algebraic manipulations, and the `$\mathrm L$' formalism is better suited to the analytic viewpoint of differential equations.
+The two formalisms have the same capabilities (we just have to reverse the measures $\phi\leftrightarrow\phi^\dag$), but the `$\mathrm R$' formalism is better suited for purely algebraic manipulations, and the `$\mathrm L$' formalism is better suited to the standard setup of differential equations.

+In what follows, instead of 'continuous measure on an interval' we may simply write `ordered measure'.
+(Cf. Appendix \ref{sec:mea}.)